-a condition with abnormally large proteins in the blood, which may reduce or clog blood flow in the smaller blood vessels.
+a condition in which there are too many large proteins in the blood, which may reduce or clog blood flow in the smaller blood vessels.
 Waldenstrom macroglobulinemia is a type of non-Hodgkin lymphoma with such proteins.
 See also non-Hodgkin lymphoma, Waldenstrom macroglobulinemia.

 a type of white blood cell that engulfs and destroys foreign materials.
 See also white blood cells.

-a method of taking pictures of the inside of the body.
+a method of taking detailed pictures of the inside of the body.
 Instead of using x-rays, MRI uses a powerful magnet to send radio waves through the body.
 The images appear on a computer screen as well as on film.
-Like x-rays, the procedure is physically painless, but some people may feel confined inside the MRI machine.
-See also imaging studies, x-ray.
+Like x-rays, the procedure is painless, but some people may feel confined inside the MRI machine.
+See also imaging tests, x-ray.

 cancerous; dangerous or likely to cause death if untreated.
 Compare with benign.
 See also cancer.